benjamin-m-hodgson/SLogo-IDE/doc/DESIGN_PLAN.md

 * `public void changeLanguage(String language)`

 **Justification**
+* Keep communication between the front end and back end to a minimum.
+Isolate method implementation in the Controller class to exploit Inversion of Control and Dependency Injection.
+* Keep smaller, helper methods private to conceal implementation and allow classes higher in the class hierarchy, such as the Controller class, to determine program functionality.

 ## API Example Code
 * "The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history."